AFLplusplus/AFLplusplus/docs/fuzzing_binary-only_targets.md

 This is great for some things, e.g. fuzzing, and not so effective for others, e.g. malware analysis.

-So, what we can do with Dyninst is taking every basic block and put AFL++'s instrumentation code in there - and then save the binary.
-Afterwards, we can just fuzz the newly saved target binary with afl-fuzz.
+So, what you can do with Dyninst is taking every basic block and putting AFL++'s instrumentation code in there - and then save the binary.
+Afterwards, just fuzz the newly saved target binary with afl-fuzz.
 Sounds great?
 It is.
 The issue though - it is a non-trivial problem to insert instructions, which change addresses in the process space, so that everything is still working afterwards.
 Hence, more often than not binaries crash when they are run.